SirRob1997/robinschmidt.github.io/content/post/second-order.md

 title: "Distributed Second-Order Optimization Using Kronecker-Factored Approximate Curvature"
 subtitle: "Explaining the main contribution"
 summary: "A recent publication tried to parallelize K-FAC for multiple processes to speed up convergence.
-In this blog post I want to summarize the main contribution and give a little more insights"
+In this blog post I want to summarize the main contribution and give a little more insights."
 authors: ["Robin M. Schmidt"]
 tags: ["Optimization", "Second-Order", "K-FAC", "Parallelization"]
 categories: ["Optimization", "Second-Order", "K-FAC", "Parallelization"]